upcmd/updocs-content/logs/c0086_vvvvv.md

     scope[local] merged: {
-      "linelist_object": {
-        "hello",
-        "this",
-        "is a",
-        "beautiful world"
-      },
       "last_result": (*utils.ExecResult)({
         Cmd: "echo '[hello this is a beautiful world]'",
         Code: 0,
         Output: "[hello this is a beautiful world]",
         ErrMsg: ""
       }),
-      "lines": "hello\nthis\nis a\nbeautiful world"
+      "lines": "hello\nthis\nis a\nbeautiful world",
-    }

-    self: final context exec vars:

-    (*core.Cache)({
       "linelist_object": {
         "hello",
         "this",
         "is a",
         "beautiful world"
-      },
+      }
+    }

+    self: final context exec vars:

+    (*core.Cache)({
       "last_result": (*utils.ExecResult)({
         Cmd: "echo '[hello this is a beautiful world]'",
         Code: 0,
         Output: "[hello this is a beautiful world]",
         ErrMsg: ""
       }),
-      "lines": "hello\nthis\nis a\nbeautiful world"
+      "lines": "hello\nthis\nis a\nbeautiful world",
+      "linelist_object": {
+        "hello",
+        "this",
+        "is a",
+        "beautiful world"
+      }
     })

      WARN: [shell] - [Not implemented or void for no action!]